xuqinghua-China/tosem/README.md

 # Dataset
 ![dataset](https://user-images.githubusercontent.com/62027704/141009105-e7cbee65-c6f6-48e6-9ea6-6ff6c2596132.png)

-Due to copyright issues, we can not include public dataset in this repository.
+SWaT (SWaT.A2_Dec 2015), WADI (WADI.A2), and BATADAL datasets are provided by iTrust Lab in Singapore.
+These datasets are available upon request. ([link](https://itrust.sutd.edu.sg/itrust-labs_datasets/dataset_info/)).
+PHM2015 Challenge dataset is provided in this [link](https://github.com/robot007/PHM15) and Gas Pipeline Data is provided in this [link](https://sites.google.com/a/uah.edu/tommy-morris-uah/ics-data-sets).
 The references of the datasets are provided as follows.
 1. **SWaT.** Mathur AP, Tippenhauer NO. SWaT: a water treatment testbed for research and training on ICS security.
 In: 2016 International Workshop on Cyber-physical Systems for Smart Water Networks (CySWater).
 IEEE; 2016. p.
 31–6.
 2. **WADI.** Ahmed CM, Palleti VR, Mathur AP.
 WADI: a water distribution testbed for research in the design of secure cyber physical systems.
 In: Proceedings of the 3rd International Workshop on Cyber-Physical Systems for Smart Water Networks.
 2017. p.
 25–8.
 3. **BATADAL.** Taormina R, Galelli S, Tippenhauer NO, Salomons E, Ostfeld A, Eliades DG, et al. The Battle Of The Attack Detection Algorithms: Disclosing Cyber Attacks On Water Distribution Networks.
 J Water Resour Plan Manag.
 2018 Aug;144(8):4018048.